KarthihaKrishnan/RockPaperScissors_Project/README.md

     PROMPT player to enter "rock", "paper", or "scissors" RETURN player's choice

+FUNCTION capitalize
+    RETURN word with the first letter capitalized

-FFUNCTION playRound(humanChoice, computerChoice)
+FUNCTION playRound(humanChoice, computerChoice)
-    CONVERT humanChoice and computerChoice to lowercase

     IF humanChoice == computerChoice THEN
         DISPLAY "It's a draw!
 You both chose [humanChoice]" RETURN "draw"

-    ELSE IF (humanChoice == "rock" AND computerChoice == "scissors") THEN DISPLAY "You win!
-Rock beats Scissors"
+    ELSE IF (human beats computer) THEN
+        DISPLAY "You win! [humanChoice] beats [computerChoice]"
         RETURN "human"

-    ELSE IF (humanChoice == "paper" AND computerChoice == "rock") THEN DISPLAY "You win!
-Paper beats Rock"
-        RETURN "human"

-    ELSE IF (humanChoice == "scissors" AND computerChoice == "paper") THEN DISPLAY "You win!
-Scissors beats Paper"
-        RETURN "human"

     ELSE
-        DISPLAY "You lose! [computerChoice capitalized] beats [humanChoice capitalized]" RETURN "computer"
+        DISPLAY "You lose! [computerChoice] beats [humanChoice]"
+        RETURN "computer"

 FUNCTION playGame
-    SET playerScore = 0
-    SET computerScore = 0
     SET totalRounds = 5
     FOR round = 1 TO totalRounds DO
-        CALL getHumanChoice → store as humanChoice
+        CALL getHumanChoice → humanChoice
-        CALL getComputerChoice → store as computerChoice
+        CALL getComputerChoice → computerChoice

-        CALL playRound(humanChoice, computerChoice) → store as roundResult
+        CALL playRound(humanChoice, computerChoice) → roundResult

-        IF roundResult == "human"
+        IF roundResult == "human" THEN
             INCREMENT playerScore
             DISPLAY "You win this round!"

-        ELSE IF roundResult == "computer"
+        ELSE IF roundResult == "computer" THEN
             INCREMENT computerScore
             DISPLAY "Computer wins this round!"
         ELSE
             DISPLAY "This round is a draw."

-        DISPLAY current score: "You: [playerScore] | Computer: [computerScore]"
+        DISPLAY current score: "You: [playerScore] | Computer: [computerScore]" END FOR

-    END FOR

     DISPLAY "Final Score - You: [playerScore], Computer: [computerScore]"

-    IF playerScore > computerScore
+    IF playerScore > computerScore THEN
         DISPLAY "🎉 You won the game!"

-    ELSE IF playerScore < computerScore
+    ELSE IF playerScore < computerScore THEN
         DISPLAY "😞 Computer won the game!"
     ELSE
         DISPLAY "🤝 The game is a draw!"

-END FUNCTION